muhammedkocak/SQL-To-The-Test/README.md

 The most difficult things about mysql for me:

-1.Building from scratch (database)
+1. Building from scratch (database)
-2.crud / PDO
+2. crud / PDO
-3.Rest API
+3. Rest API